Introduction: The Power of Data Analysis

 Data Cleaning

-Missing Data: When some attributes in a record is missing.
+Missing Data: When some attributes in a record are missing.
 This is illustrated as blank spaces in the dataset.
 We can:

 - Ignore the entire record where there are missing attribute fields

 Noisy Data: This is data that contains errors or outliers.
-Such data is generated due to faulty data collection, data entry error, damaged sensors, and so on.
+Such data is generated due to faulty data collection, data entry errors, damaged sensors, and so on.

 Data Transformation: Data cleaning falls under the ambit of data pre-processing, along with data transformation.
 Data transformation involves converting raw data into a form where it can be effectively used in data analysis.
 For example, data using different scales of measurement will need to be 'normalized' so that some columns do not have undue influence over the results, which leads to biased outcomes.
 Or we will need to choose only those attributes which are pertinent to the analysis, and remove those which are not.
 Continuous data (like temperature fluctuations) may need to be discretized so that it can be recorded in easily manageable number of records.
 To summarize, some of the methods of data transformation are: